 The following figure shows the forecast capital expenditure for the next 10 years.
-The peak in Year 2024/2025 includes 3.0M for a Council contribution to a new swimming pool in Motueka and the peak in 2028/2029 includes \$6.4M for a new multi-use community recreation facility servicing the Wakefield and Brightwater communities (both of these projects require a community contribution through fundraising) and \$3.5M for sports field land purchase in the Moutere/Waimea Ward.
+The peak in Year 2023/2024 includes \$3.0 million for a new swimming pool in Motueka and the peak in 2028/2029 includes \$6.4 million for a new multi-use community recreation facility servicing the Wakefield and Brightwater communities (both of these projects require a community contribution through fundraising) and \$3.5 million for sports field land purchase in the Moutere/Waimea Ward.

-7 Tasman District Council has budgeted to spend a total of \$3.8M on the ongoing development of Saxton Field for the 10 year period 2021-2031(see Appendix B2 for details).
+&lt;sup>7 Tasman District Council has budgeted to spend a total of \$3.8 million on the ongoing development of Saxton Field for the 10 year period 2021-2031(see Appendix B2 for details).
 Nelson City Council (NCC), sports codes and other funders also contribute funding towards the development of Saxton Field.

-Figure 11: Reserves and Facilities New Capital Expenditure Forecast
+Figure 12: Reserves and Facilities New Capital Expenditure Forecast